ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    ./generate_FV3LAM_wflow.sh

 The last line of output from this script, starting with ``*/1 * * * *`` or ``*/3 * * * *``, can be saved and :ref:`used later <Automate>` to automatically run portions of the workflow.

+When not using Rocoto on Linux or MacOS systems, the experiment could be launched using stand-alone scripts as :numref:`Section %s <RunUsingStandaloneScripts>`.

 This workflow generation script creates an experiment directory and populates it with all the data needed to run through the workflow.
 The flowchart in :numref:`Figure %s <WorkflowGeneration>` describes the experiment generation process.
 First, ``generate_FV3LAM_wflow.sh`` runs the ``setup.sh`` script to set the configuration parameters.
 Second, it copies the time-independent (fix) files and other necessary data input files from their location in the ufs-weather-model directory to the experiment directory (``EXPTDIR``).
 Third, it copies the weather model executable (``ufs_model``) from the ``bin`` directory to ``EXPTDIR`` and creates the input namelist file ``input.nml`` based on the ``input.nml.FV3`` file in the regional_workflow/ush/templates directory.
 Lastly, it creates the workflow XML file ``FV3LAM_wflow.xml`` that is executed when running the experiment with the Rocoto workflow manager.